dspeyer/dspeyer.github.io/magic.md

 * If the spell has duration, to not already have too many spells active
 * To make a spellcraft check dc 10 + 2 X rating.

+When calculating your total modifier to the linked skill, include active spells and scholarly advice but not circumstances or tool bonuses.
+Exception: do add the quality of reference texts when ritual-casting.

 The number of active spells a caster can maintain is equal to their intelligence modifier or two, whichever is higher.
 A caster who has reached this limit can still cast instantaneous spells, but cannot cast anything with a duration.

 The default spellcraft dc is based on using verbal and somatic components (i.e. speaking at a normal volume and gesturing emphatically with at least one hand) but not material components.
 It is also based on a standard action casting time.
 Modifiers are available (though check if your magic source affects these):